Jonathanyun/native-land-attribution/README.md

     library(httr) # for raw API calls
     library(ggmap) # easy interface to Google Geocode API

-### Parse Zip Code lookup table from LA County’s official PDF
+### Step 1.
+Parse Zip Code lookup table from LA County’s official PDF

 Using Tabulizer library to extract tables from a PDF, then previewing the data.